arijitdasgupta11/DocumentIdentification/README.md

 #### Tesseract Tess4j:

 Tess4j is used for OCR in this project.
 Include the necessary Tess4j dependencies in your project.
-You can find Tess4j information and documentation - [https://sourceforge.net/projects/tesseract-ocr.mirror/](#installation)
+You can find Tess4j information and can download from [here](https://sourceforge.net/projects/tesseract-ocr.mirror/).
-.

 ##### Apache Maven: